MrLoLf/HoneygainAutoClaim/README.md

 This script is **not** affiliated with or endorsed by Honeygain.
 Use it at your **own risk** and responsibility.
 The **author** is **not responsible** for any consequences that may arise from using this script.
-If Honeygain wants me to delete this bot I'll do it.
+If Honeygain wants me to delete this bot, I'll do it.

 ## License